gregkolb88/CTF-Write-Ups/TryHackMe/Lian_Yu.md

 ![image](https://github.com/user-attachments/assets/a9bfb286-12c5-422e-bc9a-786bcea16629)

-The picture now seems to indicat that it has something to do with the password.
+The picture now seems to give me the password to ssh in.
+After trying it with no luck, I went to look into the pictures further as only one of them has provided useful so far.

 ![image](https://github.com/user-attachments/assets/8bc30e27-9004-40fe-baef-d9983f3735fd)